BibliothecaDAO/master-scroll/docs/economics/nft-marketplace.md

 ### assets on the market

-The market will be a fully onchain marketplace and denominated in ETH.
-Initally it will contain the following assets, but will be expanded to other assets as the game grows:
+The market will be a fully on-chain marketplace and denominated in ETH.
+Initially it will contain the following assets, but will be expanded to other assets as the game grows:

 - Realms
 - Crypts